 The cast do their best.
 The charming Zach channels his quirkiness through his extraordinary ears.
 Portman tries hard, but it’s difficult to care about her struggle to figure out the “congrieve cube” Magorium gives to her.
 Luckily, Henry is on hand to help with some sage life wisdom: “You are the block of wood,” he declares.
 He got that one right.

 As the titular wizard of wackiness, meanwhile, Hoffman excels.
 His Willy Wonka is loveable, warm and a snappy dresser.
 Sporting bushy eyebrows but precious little prosthetics, his eccentricity comes from the heart and carries this mixed bag, creating moments of genuine humour and tenderness.
 At times, though, the feel-good formula is so forced down your throat it sticks – chapter titles like “Where there’s a will, there’s a way” are read aloud every 10 minutes.
 It gets old.

-Mr. Magorium’s Wonder Emporium is available on Netflix UK, as part of a £7.99 monthly subscription.
+Mr Magorium’s Wonder Emporium is available to watch online on Amazon Prime Video as part of a £5.99 monthly subscription.

 Where can I watch Mr Magorium’s Wonder Emporium online on pay-per-view VOD?